Why do teens try to kill themselves?

 Depression, however, is more than occasionally feeling blue, sad, or down in the dumps.
 Depression is a serious illness that requires both diagnosis and treatment from a trained medical professional.

 When people have depression, it affects their emotions and mood.
 It twists their way of thinking.
 Depression can also affect people physically, even causing body aches and pains.
-Not everyone who is depressed shows it in exactly the same way, though.
+Not everyone who is depressed, however, shows it in exactly the same way.

 Depression affects a person’s thoughts in such a way that he or she doesn’t see that a problem can be overcome.
-The depression puts a filter on the person’s thinking that distorts reality.
-That’s why depressed people don’t realize that suicide is a permanent solution to a temporary problem in the same way that other people do.
-A teen with depression may feel like there’s no other way out of problems, no other escape from emotional pain, or no other way to communicate a desperate unhappiness.
+The depression puts a filter on the person’s thinking that distorts reality, and may therefore see suicide as the only solution to their problems.
 But this isn’t true.
 There is another way.

 Sometimes people who feel suicidal may not even realize they are depressed.
 They’re unaware that it is the depression, not the situation, that’s influencing them to see things in a “there’s no way out,” “it will never get better,” “there’s nothing I can do” kind of way.
 When depression lifts because someone gets the proper therapy or treatment, the distorted thinking is cleared.
 The person can find pleasure, energy, and hope again.
 But while someone is seriously depressed, suicidal thinking is a real concern.